jvde-github/AIS-catcher/README.md

 ### Experimenting with recorded signals
 The functionality to receive radio input from `rtl_tcp` provides a route to compare different receiver packages on a deterministic input from a file.
 I have tweaked the callback function in `rtl_tcp` so that it instead sends over input from a file to an AIS receiver like `AIS-catcher` and `AISrec`.
 The same trick can be easily done for `rtl-ais`.
 The sampling rate of the input file was converted using `sox` to 240K samples/second for `rtl-tcp` and 1.6M samples/second for `rtl-ais`.
 These programs, and others like `gnuais` have been the pioneers in the field of open source AIS decoding and without them many related programs including this one would arguably not exist.
-The output of the various receivers was sent via UDP to AISdipatcher which removes any duplicates and counts messages.
+The output of the various receivers was sent via UDP to AISdispatcher which removes any duplicates and counts messages.
 The results in terms of  number of messages/distinct vessels:
  | File | AIS-catcher v0.35  | AIS-catcher v0.33 | rtl-ais | AISrec 2.208 (trial - super fast) | AISrec 2.208 (pro - slow2)  | AISrec 2.301 (pro - slow2) | Source |
  | :--- | :--- | :---: | :---: | :---: | :---: | :---: |  :---: |
  |Scheveningen |   44/37| 43/37  | 17/16 | 30/27 | 37/31 | 39/33 | recorded @ 1536K with `rtl-sdr` (auto gain) |